team467/team467.github.io/content/resources/sponsors/index.md

 ---
 date: '2014-12-03T20:39:34-05:00'
 title: Sponsors
-build:
-  list: never
+subtitle: THANK YOU TO OUR 2022-2023 SPONSORS
 ---

-# THANK YOU TO OUR 2022-2023 SPONSORS

 #### SHREWSBURY ROBOTICS *PLATINUM* SPONSORS: